 #3) Be Supportive and Encouraging

-It is more important that your son or daughter develop and maintain their love for learning than whether or not they learn a thing or not.
-This is why it’s never advisable to scold your child, or demean her for not learning something, or for not learning something fast enough.
+It’s more important that your son or daughter develop and maintain their love for learning than whether or not they learn anything.
+This is why it’s never advisable to scold or demean them for not learning something.

 Usually, all parents have a natural, deep love for their children.
 But some parents parent the way that they were parented.
 And if their parent was mean, harsh, and demanding, they will tend to parent the same way.